Get a marijuana card online in Minnesota

 How To Get Your Minnesota Medical Marijuana Card

-- As soon as your Heally practitioner has certified that you have a qualifying condition, you will receive an email (using the address you gave your doctor) from the Office of Medical Cannabis.
+- As soon as your Practitioner has certified that you have a qualifying condition, you will receive an email (using the address you gave your doctor) from the Office of Medical Cannabis.
 You may need to check your spam/junk folder:

 - Find the email with the subject line, MN Dept. of Health: Patient Enrollment.